Cheryl Finn, ARCT, BA, RMT

 Karen began teaching piano over 30 years ago.
 A native of Port Coquitlam, she began her studies with Florence Graham followed by Edward Parker.

 She was a member of the Coquitlam/Maple Ridge Registered Music Teachers’ Association before moving to Richmond in 1990.
 From 1992-2002 she taught at the Richmond Community Music School specializing in beginners and younger students, preparing them for recitals, special events and Royal Conservatory of Music examinations and often obtaining the highest marks in Richmond.
 Karen also enjoys preparing future piano teachers for their Pedagogy Certificate exams.

 Since 1990 she has been an active member of the Richmond Registered Music Teachers’ Association holding various volunteer positions, most recently that of Treasurer.
 Karen is enthusiastic and passionate about teaching and enjoys working with students of all ages.

 Sophia Tan, ARCT, BA, RMT

 Sophia Tan was born and raised in Vancouver, BC and began learning to play the piano at the age of 4.
 She received her ARCT in Piano Performance from The Royal Conservatory of Music and also her Bachelor of Arts degree from Simon Fraser University.
-Sophia began teaching 27 years ago and since that time has had many students achieve high marks in RCM examinations including a Silver Medalist who achieved the highest mark in BC in 1998.
+Sophia began teaching over 30 years ago and since that time has had many students achieve high marks in RCM examinations including a Silver Medalist who achieved the highest mark in BC in 1998.
 Sophia has been a member of the BCRMTA since 2005.
 In addition to teaching private piano, she also teaches rudiments, harmony and history and is often asked to accompany violinists at their examinations.
 Sophia also teaches the very popular preschool music program Mozart & Me.